SassDoc/sassdoc/README.md

 ### @ignore

 Defines a line which won't be documented.
+Multiple `@ignore` allowed on the same function/mixin.

 ```scss
 // @ignore Message